jeftegoes/AwsOverview/AWS DynamoDB.md

 # 21. Security & Other Features

+- When creating a new table, you can choose one of the following AWS KMS key types to encrypt your table. **You can switch between these key types at any time**.
+  - **AWS owned key:** Default encryption type.
+The key is owned by DynamoDB (no additional charge)
+  - **AWS managed key:** The key is stored in your account and is managed by AWS KMS (AWS KMS charges apply).
+  - **Customer managed key:** The key is stored in your account and is created, owned, and managed by you.
+You have full control over the KMS key (AWS KMS charges apply).
 - **Security:**
   - VPC Endpoints available to access DynamoDB without using the Internet.
   - Access fully controlled by IAM.